hanyelemary/angular-es6-mapping-application/README.md

 # Project Description
 This is a simple project that reads data from a data source (CSV file) and plots it onto a leaflet map.
+It is a Spring Boot project built with Gradle as the build system within a Jetty container.
+Spring Initializr was used to get a template app up and running fairly quickly.
+AngularJS is used on the front-end along with LeafletJS.

 ## Build/Run Instructions
 * Open the terminal and run the following command at the root of the project to fetch front-end dependencies: